 - 5 slices Provolone cheese

-Place beef chick roast into slow cooker.
+Place beef chuck roast into slow cooker.
 In a separate bowl whisk together remaining ingredients then pour over roast.

-Place cooked beef on a roll and top with provolone cheese.
-Broil sandwiches on low until cheese is melted (optional: top cheese with additional dry oregano).
+- Place cooked beef on a roll and top with provolone cheese.
+Broil sandwiches on low until cheese chuck (optional: top cheese with additional dry oregano).